 - Repeat step four for the second feeding – Note: meals should be 10 – 12 hours apart at the same time(s) each day

 - When the pig consumes all of the feed offered, increase the next feeding to a full meal

-- If the pig is eating slowly, hand or limit feed another pig in close proximity to get the first pig to increase the speed of intake
+- If the pig is eating slowly, hand or limit feed another pig in close proximity.
+This will help to get the first pig to increase the speed of intake

 Source: Dr. Kevin Burgoon, Ph.D.